Teocalli of the Sacred War: Description and iconography

 Generally speaking, the Teocalli is representative in form of Late Post-classic temple architecture and sculpture.

 Two masses, a flat-roofed temple and a "truncated pyramid" complete with stairs up the front of the platform, compose the statue.

 The upper part of the front of the sculpture contains a solar disk flanked by two figures; within the disk is the date Four Movement.
-The figures are identified as Huitzilopochtli (left) and Tepeyolotl, a form of Tezcatlipoca (right).
+The figures are identified as Huītzilōpōchtli (left) and Tepēyōllōtl, a form of Tezcatlipoca (right).

-Below this, facing upwards, is a depiction of the earth deity Tlaltecuhtli, next to which are military equipment representing warfare.
+Below this, facing upwards, is a depiction of the earth deity Tlaltecuhtli, next to which is military equipment representing warfare.

 The lower part of the front of the sculpture displays the dates One Rabbit (left) and Two Reed (right).
 The latter includes a rope representing the New Fire ceremony in that year.
 Together, the dates refer to both mythical events of the past as well as the beginning of a new cycle.

 On the sides of the pyramid section of the Teocalli sit two pairs of figures carrying copal bags, maguey leaves, and tobacco containers.
-Caso identifies these four figures as Tlaloc, Tlahuiscalpantecuhtli, Xochipilli, and Xiuhtecuhtli.
+Caso identifies these four figures as Tláloc, Tlahuiscalpantecuhtli, Xochipilli, and Xiuhtecuhtli.

 The top of the sculpture displays the date Two House.

 On the back of the sculpture is a depiction of an eagle on a prickly pear cactus (similar to the coat of arms of Mexico).
-The eagle, a representation of Huitzilopochtli, holds in its beak the glyph for war, atl-tlachinolli.
+The eagle, a representation of Huītzilōpōchtli, holds in its beak the glyph for war, atl-tlachinolli.
 Although part of the relief has eroded, the cactus appears to grow from a defeated Chalchiuhtlicue, goddess of lakes and streams.

 Finally, on the Teocalli's platform sits a zoomorphic "earth monster."

 Connection to Motecuhzoma II

 Next to the figure of Tezcatlipoca is a hieroglyph containing the hair, ear plug, nose plug, and royal diadem of a ruler.
-This symbol is dubbed by Umberger as "The Headdress Glyph".
+This symbol is dubbed by Umberger the "Headdress Glyph".

 These elements are said to have represented the name 'Motecuhzoma' in Post-Conquest pictorial codices and on other Mexica sculptures, including the Hackmack Box in Hamburg and the Calendar Stone of the Museo Nacional de Antropología.

-In early studies of the Calendar Stone, The Headdress Glyph has had many previous interpretations, including as a fire symbol.
+In early studies of the Calendar Stone, the Headdress Glyph has had many previous interpretations, including as a fire symbol.